evolvingweb/puppet-apt/README.md

 ####apt::unattended_upgrades

+* `legacy_origin`: If set to true, use the old `Unattended-Upgrade::Allowed-Origins` variable.
+If false, use `Unattended-Upgrade::Origins-Pattern`.
+OS-dependent defaults are defined in `apt::params`.
 * `origins`: The repositories from which to automatically upgrade included packages.
 * `blacklist`: A list of packages to **not** automatically upgrade.
 * `update`: How often, in days, to run `apt-get update`.